dcos/shakedown/README.md

 ## Helper methods

-`shakedown` is a testing tool as well as a library.
+Shakedown is a testing tool as well as a library.
 Many helper functions are available via `from shakedown import *` in your tests.
 See the [API documentation](API.md) for more information.

 ## License